HubDanDevMan/matura/chapters/Userinterfaces.md

 ## Windowing systems

 GUIs are made of programs that facilitate windows, icons, menus and pointing with a cursor.
+One of the components is a program called the display server.
+It is responsible for the communication of all the programs that have a graphical output.
+This communication occurs through a display server protocol and the programs communicating with the display server are its clients.
+In windowing systems every program has its own *window buffer*.
+It is a dedicated area in memory that the graphical program can write its own graphical output to.
+Whenever the program has finished rendering its own window it will message the display server over the aforementioned display server protocol.
+The display server has access to all the window buffers and creates a single frame for a coomputer screen out of all the windows in a routine called *compositing*.

-One of the komponents is a program called the display server.
-It is responsible for drawing pixels on the screen that together form the magnificent windows and desktop background pictures we know and love.
+drawing pixels on the
+screen that together form the magnificent windows and desktop background pictures we know and love.
 The display server, part of a *windowing system*, is responsible for much more than setting pixels on the screen.
 It defines a protocol that its *clients*, namely graphical programs such as web browsers and photo editors, can use to communicate with the display server.
 Just like web servers, a display server has multiple clients that it can simultaniously serve.
 These